 Statue of Queen Victoria, Bronze statue at Manitoba Legislative Building, Winnipeg, Canada.

-The Statue of Queen Victoria is a bronze sculpture located at the Manitoba Legislative Building in Winnipeg.
-It depicts the monarch seated with a scepter in her right hand and an orb in her left.
+The Statue of Queen Victoria is a bronze sculpture placed in front of the Manitoba Legislative Building in Winnipeg, Canada.
+It shows the monarch seated, holding a scepter in her right hand and an orb in her left.

 The community of curious travelers